paracrawl/keops/evaluators.md

 You can control the slider using the keyboard.
 Use <kbd>+</kbd> to increase the rating, <kbd>-</kbd> to decrease it and <kbd>.</kbd> to set it to a half.

-Label filtering is not available in this mode, since labels are not used.
+Please note that label filtering is not available in this mode, since labels are not used.

 <a name="fluency"></a>